utkarsh2102/CodeTesting/README.md

 <This is a junk repo>

 This repository contains all the testing code while pushing the changes to the upstream.
-It mostly contains READMEs and some other untested code for testing and reviewing purposes.
+It mostly contains some `untested code` for `testing and reviewing purposes`.
 And suggestions and contributions are heartily welcomed.

-Presently, working on Pledge-India.
+Latest commit was regarding the term paper, `NTCC`.

-(Status==Completed;)
+To contribute, please create an issue or/and submit a PR for the same.

-To contribute, ping me anywhere.
-Available everywhere by @utkarsh2102.
+Available everywhere on the web by `@utkarsh2102`.